 Detection of unwanted proteases in milk

-Bacterial produced proteases spoil even pasteurized milk, making it unfit for consumption.
-A test to decide if milk can be processed as long shelf life was unavailable, until now.
-This test could contribute towards major business decisions for milk processing companies in global dairy market worth over $300 Billion.
+Bacterial produced proteases can spoil milk, including pasteurized milk and even ultra-pasteurization (UHT), making it unfit for consumption.
+Tests to decide if milk can be processed as long shelf life was unavailable, until now.
+These tests could contribute towards major business decisions for milk processing companies in a global dairy market worth over $300 Billion.

 Raw milk may contain unwanted bacteria that produce so-called proteases.
-These proteases can cause sweet curdling of milk that can cause a bad taste, which can take up to 3 months to develop, making the milk unfit for long-shelf-life consumption.
+These proteases can cause sweet curdling of milk that will potentially cause a bad taste, this can take up to 3 months to develop, making the milk unfit for long-shelf-life consumption.